cozy/americano-cozy/README.md

 ## Requests

-Describe your Data System requests in a single file.
+Describe your Data System requests in a single file:

 ```coffeescript
 americano = require 'americano-cozy'